Ann Sheridan Curses Like a Sailor, Proves She’s More Than “The Oomph Girl,” And Discovers Billy Travilla. It's 1947's Nora Prentiss.

 Goodbye Warner Bros.

-Though Nora Prentiss would be the first of six films Ann’s new contract stipulated she make for Warner Bros. over three years, Ann was so disenchanted with the studio by the end of the deal that she bought out the final six months of her contract for $35,000.
-It was time to move on to better projects and collaborations more deserving of her time.
+Though Nora Prentiss was only the first of six films that Ann’s new contract stipulated she make for Warner Bros. over the next three years, she was too disenchanted with the studio to finish out the contract.
+Ann ultimately bought out the final six months for $35,000.